-Halo has spent years building a reputation in the GPS fence space, but 2026 marks a turning point for the lineup.
-The arrival of Halo 5 brings faster tracking and charging to the forefront, while Halo 4 has dropped into a lower price tier, turning it into a newly affordable “pro-level” option.
+Halo has spent years building a reputation in the GPS dog fence market, but 2026 marks a major shift in the lineup.
+Halo 5 introduces faster tracking and rapid charging, while Halo 4 has dropped into a lower price tier, making it a much stronger value option than before.

-That shift leaves many dog owners weighing a simple but important choice: pay extra for Halo 5’s premium upgrades, or save money with Halo 4 and pocket the difference.
+That leaves many owners with a simple question: pay more for Halo 5’s premium upgrades or save money with Halo 4 and still get reliable GPS fence performance.

 Before diving deep, here is the essential comparison of the two models currently dominating the 2026 market.